A Regularised Latent-Class Item Response Model for Detecting Measurement Non-Invariance in Ordinal Response Scales: Introduction

 At the item level, measurement non-invariance manifests as differential item functioning (DIF): respondents with equal latent trait levels but from different subgroups have systematically different probabilities of endorsing particular items \citep{millsap2012statistical}.
 Methods for detecting DIF have a long history in educational measurement and psychometrics \citep[e.g.,][]{lord1980applications, holland1986differential, holland1993differential}.
 Broadly, DIF detection procedures can be categorised into item response theory (IRT)-based methods and non-IRT approaches.
 In this paper, we focus on an IRT-based framework, which utilizes a probabilistic link between latent traits and observed responses \citep{birnbaum1968some, embretson2013item, samejima1969estimation}.

 Classical DIF procedures assume that respondent groups are observed and that a set of DIF-free anchor items is known in advance \citep{millsap2012statistical}.
 Anchor items identify the latent trait scale, and group labels enable estimation of group-specific parameters.
 However, these requirements are often unrealistic in modern applications where relevant grouping structures may be unknown, partially observed, intersectional, or multidimensional.
 Even when demographic information is available, it is rarely obvious which variable, or combination of variables, meaningfully defines the comparison groups driving DIF.
-Likewise, anchor sets are difficult to specify a priori, and misspecifying them can bias parameter estimates and inflate false discoveries \citep{kopf2015anchor, kopf2015framework, wang2003effects}.
+Likewise, anchor sets are difficult to specify a priori, and misspecifying them can bias parameter estimates and inflate false discoveries \citep{kopf2015anchor, kopf2015framework, wang2003effects}. {The motivation for considering latent comparison groups is not that such groups are guaranteed to correspond to substantively labelled populations.
+Rather, the aim is to detect otherwise hidden forms of measurement heterogeneity that may not align with any single observed covariate.
+In many applications, response behaviour may be shaped by combinations of demographic characteristics, response styles, cultural background, language use, or unmeasured contextual factors.
+A latent-class DIF model therefore provides an exploratory device for identifying candidate patterns of non-invariance when the relevant grouping structure is unknown.
+The resulting classes should be interpreted as model-based response groups whose substantive meaning requires external validation, rather than being assumed by the model.
+From a measurement perspective, however, their value does not depend on whether they can be given clear substantive labels.
+What matters is that leaving such heterogeneity unmodeled may bias the estimated trait distribution and any comparisons drawn from it.}